Multifactor productivity increases modestly in many manufacturing industries

 These data are a product of the BLS Industry Productivity program.
 Data are subject to revision.
 Additional information is available in "Multifactor Productivity Measures for Three-digit SIC Manufacturing Industries," (PDF 25K), BLS Report 948.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Multifactor productivity increases modestly in many manufacturing industries on the Internet at http://www.bls.gov/opub/ted/2000/dec/wk4/art04.htm (visited April 24, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Multifactor productivity increases modestly in many manufacturing industries on the Internet at https://www.bls.gov/opub/ted/2000/dec/wk4/art04.htm (visited January 22, 2018).